LittleAtariXE/HashCrack/readme.md

             <li><strong>Supported Hash Algorithms:</strong> Includes support for a wide range of hash algorithms, such as SHA-256, MD5, SHA3-256, and many more.</li>
             <li><strong>Customizable Parameters:</strong> Allows customization of encoding formats and the number of processing cores used.</li>
             <li><strong>Dictionary Attack:</strong> Utilizes dictionary files to perform attacks, and supports merging multiple dictionaries for comprehensive testing.</li>
+            <li><strong>Bruteforce Attack:</strong> Allows you to build your own combination for attacks, enhancing the tool's flexibility and power.</li>
             <li><strong>Real-Time Reporting:</strong> Generates a report in real-time, updating with each cracked hash.</li>
         </ul>
     </div>